-WARNING: This product contains a chemical known to the State of California to cause cancer, birth defects, or other reproductive harm.
+- WARNING: This product contains a chemical known to the State of California to cause cancer, birth defects, or other reproductive harm. - This appliance can cause low-level exposure to some of the substances listed in the act.

-This product is certiflied to comply with a maximum weighted average of 0.25% lead content as required in some areas.
+This product is certified to comply with a maximum weighted average of 0.25% lead content as required in some areas.